 When to Go to a Doctor or Urgent Care for a Cough

-Many things make us cough, including a dry environment, viruses, allergies and even COVID-19.
-Some coughs are temporary and harmless.
-Others are ongoing (persistent cough for several weeks) or a sign of a potentially serious medical issue.
-Loras Even, DO, UnityPoint Health, explains which coughs require an urgent care visit and how providers can help you feel better.
+A dry environment, viruses and allergies are all things that can make us cough.
+While some coughs are temporary and harmless, others that are ongoing (last for several weeks) can be a sign of a potentially serious medical issue.
+Loras Even, DO, UnityPoint Health, explains which coughs require an urgent care visit and how your care team can help you feel better.

 When Should I Go to Urgent Care for a Cough?